Qarik-Group/cloud-superhero-training/BOSH/lab-1/README.md

 cp nginx.conf ${BOSH_INSTALL_TARGET}/conf/
 ```

 We must edit our skeleton file to include this bash script.
-Note that each compilation step is surrounded by a `pushd` and `popd` pair distinguishes each step.
+Note that each compilation step is surrounded by a `pushd` and `popd` pair.
 Also, note that any copying, installing or compiling deposits the resulting code to the install target directory (the "BOSH_INSTALL_TARGET" environment variable)

 #### Jobs (describing the runtime configuration of your compiled binaries)